Carisoprodol: European Union

 In the EU, the European Medicines Agency issued a release recommending member states suspend marketing authorization for this product in the treatment of acute (not chronic) back pain.

 As of November 2007, carisoprodol has been taken off the market in Sweden due to problems with dependence and side effects.
 The agency overseeing pharmaceuticals considered other drugs used with the same indications as carisoprodol to have the same or better effects without the risks of the drug.

 United States

-Until 12 December 2011, when the administrator of the Drug Enforcement Administration (DEA) issued the final ruling placing the substance carisoprodol into Schedule IV of the Controlled Substances Act (CSA), carisoprodol was not a controlled substance.
-The placement of carisoprodol into Schedule IV was effective 11 January 2012.
+In December 2011, the Drug Enforcement Administration (DEA) issued the final ruling placing carisoprodol on Schedule IV of the Controlled Substances Act (CSA).
+The placement of carisoprodol on Schedule IV was effective in January 2012.

-Carisoprodol is available generically as 350 mg and, more recently, 250 mg tablets.
-Compounded tablets with acetaminophen and codeine are also available.

 Canada

-Federally, carisoprodol is a prescription drug (Schedule I, sub-schedule F1).
+Federally, carisoprodol is a prescription drug.
 Provincial regulations vary.
-It is no longer readily available.
+As of April 14, 2025 there are no forms of carisoprodol being marketed in Canada, and the drug was removed from the Prescription Drug List and reclassified as a Schedule V Controlled Substance.